perfsonar/docs/release_candidates/5.0.0/_sources/manage_daemons.rst.txt

     * *perfsonar-configdaemon.service* - used by the administrative web interface to configure the host
     * *perfsonar-configure_nic_parameters* - detects if the NIC is misconfigured, and makes necessary configuration changes to NIC
     * *perfsonar-generate_motd* - takes care of Message of The Day
+    * *perfsonar-lscachedaemon.service* - perfSONAR Lookup Service cache daemon
-	* *cassandra* - used by esmond DB and stores the results of a measurement
+    * *logstash.service* - used to format and annotate results from pScheduler before storing in OpenSearch
-    * *postgresql-9.5.service* - used by esmond DB and stores measurement metadata
+    * *opensearch.service* - stores measurement results
+    * *elmond.service* - backward compatibility interface that speaks the Esmond API from perfSONAR 4.X and earlier.

 For selected services in ``toolkit`` the status is listed in the Toolkit GUI main page *Services* tab.

-Central MA
+Archive
 ----------
-Hosts running a ``centralmanagement`` bundle should see these daemons:
+Hosts running an ``archive`` bundle should see these daemons:

-    * *perfsonar-psconfig-maddash.service* - reads pSConfig template and creates MaDDash dashboards
     * *httpd.service* - web server
-    * *maddash-server.service* - MaDDash dashboard server
-    * *cassandra* - used by esmond DB and stores the results of a measurement
+    * *logstash.service* - used to format and annotate results from pScheduler before storing in OpenSearch
-    * *postgresql-9.5.service* - used by esmond DB and stores measurement metadata
+    * *opensearch.service* - stores measurement results
+    * *elmond.service* - backward compatibility interface that speaks the Esmond API from perfSONAR 4.X and earlier.

 Showing service status
 =======================